WN-Onboarding/pycodedoc_acn/docs/project-doc.md

 **Module llm.py**:

 Description:
-This module provides synchronous and asynchronous methods to interact with the Azure OpenAI service, handling message batches for completions, including streaming responses and retry mechanisms for resilience.
+This module provides synchronous and asynchronous interfaces to interact with an Azure OpenAI client for generating chat completions, supporting batched processing, retry mechanisms, and streaming responses.

 **Module docgen.py**:

 Description:
-This module generates comprehensive documentation for a Python project by using an OpenAI model to create descriptions and relationship overviews for functions, classes, and modules, and optionally generates execution graphs if Graphviz is installed.
+This module generates comprehensive documentation for Python projects using an OpenAI model.
+It creates descriptions for functions, classes, modules, their relationships, and produces execution graphs if Graphviz is installed.
+The generated documentation is then saved in markdown format, customizable by configuration settings.

 Relations with other modules:
-The `DocGen` module interacts with various modules such as `parser` for extracting code structures and dependencies, `prompts` for generating input prompts, and `llm` for executing model-based completions.
-It also utilizes `utils` for logging configuration, ensuring smooth operation and detailed documentation generation.
+The `DocGen` module coordinates with the `Parser` to extract code structures, utilizes the `prompts` module to generate prompt messages, and interacts with the `Llm` module to receive AI-generated text completions.
+It uses `utils` for logging functionalities and orchestrates these interactions to create comprehensive documentation.

 **Module prompts.py**:

 Description:
-Provides utilities to generate documentation prompts for various code elements such as functions, classes, modules, and their dependencies, and to organize these prompts into message batches for further processing.
+This module generates prompts for documenting functions, classes, modules, and their dependencies in a large codebase, as well as providing high-level project overviews.
+It structures the input context and instructions to create batches of messages suitable for automated processing.

 **Module parser.py**:

 Description:
-This module parses and analyzes Python source code to identify and document functions, classes, and modules.
-It extracts entities, handles imports, and generates detailed structural information.
-It also creates dependency graphs and visual representations of code interaction across multiple modules, assisting in understanding codebase relationships and execution flow.
+This module provides a comprehensive tool for parsing, analyzing, and documenting Python codebases.
+It identifies classes, functions, and methods within code files, generating structures and dependency graphs.
+It allows for extracting and exporting code structures, including the import hierarchy, and creating visual representations of code relationships.

 Relations with other modules:
-This module uses "set_logger" from "utils" to set up custom logging, utilizes "engine" from "code2flow" for code analysis, and leverages "BaseModel," "Field," and "PrivateAttr" from "pydantic" for data validation and model definitions.
-File and path manipulations are handled by "os" and "pathlib."
+The module utilizes `utils.py`'s `set_logger` function to configure its logging setup, enabling enhanced logging functionality with formatted output and rich tracebacks.

 **Module cli.py**:

 Description:
-This module uses the Typer library to create a command-line application for generating code documentation.
-It reads configuration from a TOML prompts file, supports various options for customizing the documentation process, and can estimate the cost of using an OpenAI model for documentation.
+This module generates documentation for a given codebase, optionally creates execution graphs, calculates estimation costs, and allows configuration via a prompts file.
+It uses Typer for command-line interaction and supports customizable options for documentation details and structure.

 Relations with other modules:
-The main function of cli.py configures and initiates documentation generation with DocGen from docgen.py, or it estimates costs using estimate_cost from costs.py.
-DocGen depends on internal parsing and language modeling to generate the documentation, interacting with other modules for code analysis and text generation.
+The `main` function in `cli.py` initializes and configures a `DocGen` instance from `docgen.py` based on user input, then either calls `generate_documentation` to produce documentation or `estimate_cost` from `costs.py` to calculate processing costs.

 **Module utils.py**:

 Description:
-This module configures and returns a logger with rich tracebacks and a custom format for timestamps, log levels, and messages.
+This module configures and returns a customized logger that formats log messages with timestamps and severity levels, utilizing the Rich library for enhanced tracebacks.

 **Module costs.py**:

 Description:
-This module estimates the cost of generating documentation for a codebase using specific models by analyzing the code structure and calculating token counts and associated prices based on predefined model pricing information.
+This module estimates the cost of documenting codebases by counting the tokens in various code structures and calculating the cost using predefined model pricing, considering functions, classes, modules, and their dependencies.

 ## CLASSES

 **class Llm [llm.py]**:

-Handles synchronous and asynchronous completion requests using AzureOpenAI client.
+Handles synchronous and asynchronous completions using Azure OpenAI API.

 **class Descriptions [docgen.py]**:

-Manages structured documentation details for various project components.
+Stores structured metadata about a project’s entities, functions, and dependencies.

 **class DocGen [docgen.py]**:

-Generates comprehensive documentation for Python projects using OpenAI models.
+Generates project documentation using OpenAI model and creates execution graphs.

 **class Function [parser.py]**:

-Represents a function's metadata and code within a codebase.
+Represents a function with attributes for name, path, and code.

 **class Class [parser.py]**:

-Represents a class in the codebase, holding its methods.
+Represents a class with attributes and parses its methods.

 **class Module [parser.py]**:

-Parses and organizes code entities within a module by type.
+Represents a module with its path, code, and entities.

 **class Parser [parser.py]**:

-Parses and extracts structured data from Python code modules.
+Parses modules, extracts code entities, and analyzes dependencies and structures.

 ## EXECUTION FLOWS